bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-overview.md

 The [Customer Login API](https://developer.bigcommerce.com/api-docs/customers/customer-login-api) allows you to manage customers in two steps.
 First, you need to pass the `customer_id` when creating the cart.
 Second, you need to log in the customer, so the session is active when the checkout loads.

-You are required to include the `channel_id` when using the login JWTs to embed checkout for headless storefronts.
-Default value = 1
+You are required to include the `channel_id` in the login JWTs to embed checkout for headless storefronts.
+Default value = 1.
+For more information, see the [Embedded Checkout Overview](https://developer.bigcommerce.com/api-docs/storefronts/embedded-checkout/embedded-checkout-overview).

 ## FAQ